ChiChou/bagbak/README.md

 Yet another frida based App decryptor.
 Requires jailbroken iOS device and [frida.re](https://www.frida.re/)

+Only tested on iOS 14 (unco0ver) and iOS 16 (checkm8).
+Dopamine seems to have issues on process spawn and I don't have such device to debug.

 ![demo](images/screen.gif)

 *The name of this project doesn't have any meaning.
 I was just listening to that song while typing.*